 WHERE DOES THE CLASS MEET?
-In the comfort of our own homes.
-The class meets on Zoom (a free videoconferencing platform online).
+In the comfort of our own homes, on Zoom (free videoconferencing).
+All you need is an internet connection and a computer.

-WHAT’S THE FORMAT?
-The first half-hour each week is devoted a memoir craft topic.
-Past topics include writing scenes to enliven narration, showing your characters, writing good dialog.
-You’ll learn through a combination of methods: Handouts, discussions about them, I share good examples from published memoirs.
-Occasionally, I give you related creative writing exercises where you have a chance to practice what you’ve just learned.
-After that, it’s time to read and give helpful feedback on writings of up to 2,000 words.
-These writings are sent by email to everyone as a Word doc before class and read aloud in class.
+WHAT IS THE CLASS FORMAT?
+The first half-hour is devoted to a writing craft topic I teach about, such as writing scenes to integrate with narration, showing characters, writing dialog.
+You’ll learn through a combination of methods: Handouts, discussions, published memoirs.
+There are occasional related writing exercises where can practice what you’ve learned.
+The remaining 90 minutes of class are devoted to reading and offering feedback on approximately 4 student writings of up to 1,500 words.
 You can expect to share writings for feedback about 4 times over the 8 weeks.
 The writing can be a portion from a longer work, or a short memoir.

-Each week you’ll also get a writing prompt by email to spark fresh ideas for new writings.
-These writings can be shared for feedback or just enjoyed on your own.
+Each week you’ll be sent a writing prompt by email to spark fresh ideas for new writings.
+These writings can be shared for feedback or enjoyed on your own.

 Students have said…

 Suzanne is my mentor, teacher, coach, and editor.
-I came to her memoir class eight years ago with a story and subsequently published it in Imitation Fruit Literary Journal.
+I came to her class eight years ago with a story and subsequently published it in Imitation Fruit Literary Journal.
 Two other stories Suzanne helped me with were published in Chicken Soup for the Soul: The Cat Really Did That?
 With her help I’m now completing a book of cat rescue stories.
-And to think it started with one class! — Terilynn Mitchell, Student, Writer & Veterinary Technician
+And to think it started with one class! — Terilynn Mitchell, Writer & Vet Tech

 Over the past decade, Suzanne’s expert guidance has enabled me to develop my writing skills in an atmosphere of support and encouragement.
-Her invaluable suggestions, insight, and extensive knowledge of the craft of writing have inspired me to complete and publish an award-winning book about my childhood growing up in the redwoods of Humboldt County. — Sharon Moxley, Student & Author of Among the Silent Giants
+Her invaluable suggestions, insight, and extensive knowledge of the craft of writing have inspired me to complete and publish an award-winning book about my childhood growing up in the redwoods of Humboldt County. — Sharon Moxley, Among the Silent Giants